pbsmyth/command-line/lessons.md

 ## `Echo`

 Instead of creating an empty file like we did with `touch`, let's try creating a file with some text in it.
-But first, let's learn a new command: `echo`
+But first, let's learn a new command: `echo`.

 ```console
 $ echo "Hello from the command line"